bini-i/article/README.md

 ## About the Project

-This project is a Wildstyle articles app where articles with a theme of wild animals are grouped under different categories and:
+This project is a rails app where articles with a theme of wild animals and wildlife are grouped under different categories and an authenticated user has an option to create, view, edit and delete articles:

 As a guest user:
 - Create an account/log in